carpentries-incubator/geospatial-python/episodes/05-access-data.md

 - Open satellite imagery as raster data and save it to disk.
 :::

+## Considerations for the position of this episode in the workshop

+*When this workshop is taught to learners with limited prior knowledge of Python, it might be better to place this episode after episode 11 and before episode 12.
+This episode contains an introduction to working with APIs and dictionaries, which can be perceived as challenging by some learners.
+Another consideration for placing this episode later in the workshop is when it is taught to learners with prior GIS knowledge who want to perform GIS-like operations with data they have already collected or for learners interested in working with raster data but less interested in satellite images.*

 ## Introduction

 A number of satellites take snapshots of the Earth's surface from space.
 The images recorded by these remote sensors